Skip to 0 minutes and 6 seconds Model Maker: From the plasticine stage to a fully working finished puppet like that, was about 12 weeks.

 Skip to 2 minutes and 41 seconds What I find rewarding about doing this is when you see a character come to life and really believe in what he’s thinking and what he’s feeling.
 And also when you go to the cinema and other people see your work, and you can see them laughing and enjoying the story and the bits you’ve filmed.

 Skip to 3 minutes and 1 second J: A lot went into it.

 Top tips for creating animated characters

 To create your animation, you will need to develop one or more characters and create their ‘world’ in the form of a set.
 Watch the interview above with Shaun the Sheep animators to help inspire you!

-For creating your characters, you may find it useful to have the following materials to hand.
+When creating your characters, you may find it useful to have the following materials to hand.
 During times of remote learning, you can provide this as a ‘shopping list’ for your students to salvage from around the home.